hariszaf/pema/README.md

 ### Step 2 - Run PEMA

-Now, being inside the PEMA contaienr, the only thing remaining to do, is to run PEMA
+Now, being inside the PEMA container, the only thing remaining to do, is to run PEMA

 ```
 ./PEMA_docker_version.bds
 ```

-PEMA is now running and it depends on the computational feautres of your environment, on the size of your data, as well as on the parameters you chose, how long it will take.
+PEMA is now running and it depends on the computational features of your environment, on the size of your data, as well as on the parameters you chose, how long it will take.

 Please, keep in mind that when you want to copy a whole directory, then you always have to put "/" in the end of the path that describes where the folder is located.